bioturing/bbrowserx-wiki/README.md

 - At least 32 GB of RAM
 - At least 16 CPU cores.

-## 2. Self-Signed CA Certificate installation (Optional, just in case your node has a problem with curl https):
+### 1.2.
+Self-Signed CA Certificate installation (Optional, just in case your node has a problem with curl https):

 Adding self-signed certificates as trusted to your proxy agent/server

 ```
-For Ubuntu OS:

-bash ./cert/ubuntu.sh

-For Redhat/Centos OS:

-bash ./cert/rhel.sh
+bash ./cert/install.sh
 ```

-## 3. Installing BioTuring System on K8S
+## 2. Installing BioTuring System on K8S

 1. Patch container engines (Docker, Containerd)